Quadric rank loci on moduli of curves and K3 surfaces: Lazarsfeld-Mukai bundles on surfaces of even genus and tautological classes

-For even genus, in order to obtain a NL relation between the classes $\lambda$ and $\gamma$ which is different than the one in Theorem \ref{rank4intro}, we use the geometry of the Lazarsfeld-Mukai vector bundle that one canonically associates to a sufficiently general polarized $K3$ surface.
-We denote by $D_{\mathrm{NL}}\subseteq \cF_g$ the Noether-Lefschetz divisor consisting of $K3$ surfaces $[X,L]$ of genus $g$, such that $L=\OO_X(D_1+D_2)$, with both $D_1$ and $D_2$ being effective divisors on $X$.
+For even genus, in order to obtain a Noether-Lefschetz relation between the classes $\lambda$ and $\gamma$ which is different than the one in Theorem \ref{rank4intro}, we use the geometry of the rank $2$ Lazarsfeld-Mukai vector bundle one associates to a sufficiently general polarized $K3$ surface.
+We denote by $D_{\mathrm{NL}}\subseteq \cF_g$ the Noether-Lefschetz divisor consisting of $K3$ surfaces $[X,L]$ of genus $g$, such that $L=\OO_X(D_1+D_2)$, with both $D_1$ and $D_2$ being non-trivial effective divisors on $X$.
 We set $\cF_g^{\sharp}:=\cF_g-D_{\mathrm{NL}}$ and slightly abusing notation, we denote by $\pi:\cX^{\sharp}\rightarrow \cF_g^{\sharp}$ the corresponding restriction of the universal $K3$ surface.
-Throughout this subsection we fix an even genus $g=2i$.
-Our aim is to show that the restriction of the class $\lambda$ to $\cF_g^{\sharp}$ is trivial.
+Throughout this subsection we fix an even genus $g=2i$, with $i\geq 4$.
+Our aim is to show that the restriction of both classes $\lambda$ and $\gamma$ to $\cF_g^{\sharp}$ is trivial.
 The geometric source of such a relation lies in the geometry of Lazarsfeld-Mukai vector bundles that have proved to be instrumental in Lazarsfeld's proof \cite{La} of the Petri Theorem.

 \begin{definition} For a polarized $K3$ surface $[X,L]\in \cF_g^{\sharp}$, we denote by $E_L$ the unique stable rank $2$ vector bundle on $X$, satisfying $\mathrm{det}(E_L)=L$, $c_2(E_L)=i+1$ and $h^0(X,E_L)=i+2$. \end{definition}